 - The Soviet Union starts Turn 0 as Sympathetic to CCP.
 Negotiations attempts on the Soviet Union can be made only by the CCP and Japan.
 The CCP, not the KMT, can benefit from Soviet loans (use normal rules). - The Soviet SVG air units and military advisor Chuikov are received and controlled by the CCP instead of the KMT.
 All the rules pertaining to them apply normally.

 25.3 - SIAN FORGIVEN (TURNS 1 AND 3, KMT DRM +1)

-After staging the Sian Incident, Chang Hsueh-Liang (the Young Marshal) of the Northeastern Army was imprisoned and Yang Hu-Cheng of the Shensi Army was sent abroad.
-Under this alternate history, Chiang Kai-Shek forgives them their involvement in the coup and restores them to their former power.
+Marshal) of the Northeastern Army was imprisoned and Yang

+alternate history, Chiang Kai-Shek forgives them their involvement in the coup and restores them to their former power.